 In year 7 students focus on learning the basics techniques of cookery and health, safety and hygiene.
 There is a focus on the basics of nutrition, exploring healthy eating and how to eat a balanced diet.

 In year 8 students focus on cooking a variety of cultural foods which incorporates how to handle and safely cook meat and encourages students to explore new tastes and textures.

-Year 9 is a predominatly practical year where students look at starting to build high skills and work towards creating an afternoon tea at the end of the year.
+Year 9 is predominantly a practical year where students look at starting to build high skills and work towards creating a dish that meets specific dietary needs.